Unite America: Strategy

-The organization's commitment to these reforms is based in part on the Harvard Business School study by Katherine Gehl and Michael Porter.
+The organization's commitment to these reforms is based in part on the Harvard Business School study by Katherine Gehl and Michael Porter Why Competition in the Politics Industry is Failing America.

-In keeping with their mission of scaling the democracy reform movement, the organization also invests in what they call "movement capacity" to align organizations within the democracy reform space.

-The third pillar of the organization is supporting what they call "Unity Candidates"; candidates who are independent-minded, committed to reform, and sign on to the organization's Unity Principles.

 "Unity Principles"

 Each of Unite America's endorsed candidates abides by a unifying set of principles.
 Formerly called the "Declaration of Independents," published in February 2018, the principles are now called the Unity Principles to reflect the larger aims of the organization.
 Developed by Unite America's leadership, the document lays out the movement's five key tenets:

 Reform strategy

 In 2019, Unite America released the first State of Democracy Report in which they graded every state based on their status in five reform areas.
 In September 2019, Unite America announced their plan to invest in their first portfolio of campaigns based on these reforms.

 Unity Candidates

 Virginia

 In March 2019, Unite America announced the creation of their new statewide chapter, Unite Virginia.
 Unite Virginia would work to reward bipartisanship and support candidates through the 2019 primary elections.

 The organization endorsed a bipartisan slate of candidates in Virginia.